Charny, Quebec: History

 Over the last century, Charny has been tremendously influenced socially and economically by the Canadian National Railway which maintains a major national train yard in the town, Joffre Yard.
 The roundhouse in the yard was designated a National Historic Site of Canada in 1992.

 Charny expanded in population during the late 1980s and early 1990s when new neighbourhoods were surveyed and houses were built.

 Charny has reached regional exposure many times over the last twenty years struggling with Alex Couture Inc., a plant which buys animal corpses in order to recycle them, producing salable by-products.
 The plant generated bad smells and odours throughout the city.
 The plant has installed filters to screen out any odours.

-There is a waterfall that is located in the town on the Chaudière River.
-It offers a beautiful scene as well as a long narrow suspension bridge that one can walk across to get to the other side of the river (Saint-Rédempteur).
+There is a waterfall in the Charny district of Lévis, Quebec, along the Chaudière River.
+Known as Chaudière Falls, it is one of the river's most prominent natural features.
+The falls provide a scenic setting for visitors, while a pedestrian suspension footbridge offers views of the waterfall and allows visitors to cross the river toward the Saint-Rédempteur district.
+The footbridge is suspended approximately 23 metres above the river and forms part of the trail network in Parc des Chutes-de-la-Chaudière.